voxdotdev/pshellintro/README.md

 ### [PowerShell extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell)

 ## Exercise - Run your first PowerShell commands
-$PSVersionTable - command to verify PowerShell installation
+`$PSVersionTable` - command to verify PowerShell installation

-Because $PSVersionTable is an object, you can append it with a period to acess a specific property, for example $PSVersionTable.PSVersion
+Because `$PSVersionTable` is an object, you can append it with a period to acess a specific property, for example, `$PSVersionTable.PSVersion`

 ## Locate Commands